Ryu Takao

-Ryu Takao (髙尾 瑠, Takao Ryu) is a Japanese footballer who plays for Gamba Osaka in the J1 League.
+Ryu Takao (髙尾 瑠, Takao Ryu) is a Japanese footballer who plays for Hokkaido Consadole Sapporo in the J1 League.
 His regular playing position is a right back.

 Career

 After graduating from Kwansei Gakuin University, Takao signed for Gamba Osaka ahead of the 2019 season.
 He started his first campaign with the men in blue and black playing for their Under-23 side in J3 League, debuting in week 1 of the 2019 campaign, a home 2-2 draw with Vanraure Hachinohe on 10 March.
+Takao made his Gamba debut against Shimizu S-Pulse in the J.League Cup on 8 May 2019.
+On 18 May 2019, he made his J1 league debut against Cerezo Osaka.
+On 22 November 2020, Takao scored his first league goal against Urawa Red Diamonds, scoring in the 81st minute.

+On 10 January 2024, Takao was announced at Hokkaido Consadole Sapporo.